Dental Implant Specialists in West Orange, NJ

 Once they have been placed, dental implants look and function like natural teeth.
 Just like natural teeth, they can last a lifetime if they are cared for properly.
 Simply care for your implants as you would your natural teeth, following good oral hygiene practices and keeping all your check-up and cleaning appointments with Northfield Dental Group, so your dental implant specialist can monitor your oral health.

 What Are Dental Implants Made Of?

-Dental implants are composed of a biocompatible titanium post or screw that acts as a tooth root placed in the jawbone.
+Dental implants start with a post or screw that acts as a tooth root and is inserted into the jaw bone.
+This screw is composed of biocompatible titanium so as not to harm the surrounding tissues.
 A connector, known as an abutment, is placed on, or built into, the top of the dental implant, to connect the implant to the replacement tooth or teeth.
-The post is attached to a crown, bridge or denture that is custom made to match your natural teeth.
+The titanium post is then attached to the denture or crown which has been custom-made to match your natural teeth.

 Why is a Dental Implant Better Than Bridges or Dentures?

 Dental implants are stronger and more reliable than dentures and bridges because they are inserted directly into the jawbone.
 Additionally, dental implants cannot be removed so they will not shift around your mouth, as dentures tend to do.
 As far as health benefits, unlike dentures and bridges, implants will keep the jawbone stimulated to prevent collapsing of facial structures or shrinking of the facial bones.

 Due to the fact that receiving implants is an oral surgery procedure, anesthesia will be administered and no pain will be felt.
 There may be some associated discomfort and tenderness in the days following the procedure, but this is not typical and can usually be managed with the medications we may prescribe to you or over-the-counter pain medications.

 Dental implant cost will vary from patient to patient, often depending on the type and number of implants needed.
 For a personalized quote, contact our West Orange dental office today to schedule a consultation.